Departing UK ambassador to EU criticizes government in email

-LONDON (AP) — Britain’s outgoing ambassador to the European Union has strongly criticized the government’s approach to Brexit negotiations in a farewell email to his staff.
+LONDON (AP) — Britain’s outgoing ambassador to the European Union has strongly criticized the government’s approach to Brexit negotiations in a blistering farewell email to his staff.

-Ivan Rogers said the British approach to the upcoming Brexit talks has been hindered by “ill-founded arguments” and “muddled thinking.”
+Ivan Rogers said Prime Minister Theresa May’s government has been hindered by “ill-founded arguments” and “muddled thinking” in its approach to the upcoming talks to pull Britain out of the EU.
+The negotiations are expected to take two years.

-His harsh critiques were made public when the email was published by British media Wednesday.
-He had resigned the day before, months earlier than expected.
+His harsh critiques, likely to embarrass the government in the run-up to complex negotiations with the other 27 members of the EU bloc, were made public when the email was published by British media Wednesday.

-In the blunt email, Rogers says top civil servants preparing for talks with EU negotiators still don’t know the British government’s priorities.
+In probably the most damning passage, he said that senior civil servants don’t know what the May government’s priorities are in the talks, which will set the course for Britain’s relations with Europe once it leaves the bloc.

 Most Read Stories